LordAxerion/FFX2_MemoryRandomizer/README.md

 Will there be a GUI at some point?
 - No, unless you write one yourself ;)

+What are you currently working on?
+- A way to save your mapping data, so you can continue playing after saving and closing the game without randomizing everything anew.

 Can I contribute?
 - Of course, I made this because I wanted a randomizer for this game, the better it gets, the happier I am.